tfasoft/dashboard-api/README.md

-# Telegram Factor Authentication Dashboard - Back-End
+# TFAdashboard - Back-End

+> This repository is archived.
+We moved dashboard API to our main API service.

+---

 **TFA Dashboard** is a **MERN** application.
 This is the Back-End part of it.